shuozhixu/Materials_2024/README.md

 - Line 19, change the data file name to the correct one
 - Line 23, change `Ag Ag` to `Cu Ag`
 - Line 28, change the last directory name to `AgCu_type1_Ag_1`.
-In fact, you can set the directory name as anything; just need to distinguish it from other directories.
+In fact, we can set the directory name as anything; just need to distinguish it from other directories.

 In each case, determine (i) value of the critical stress and (ii) whether the dislocation climbs.